 From Chicago to Città di Castello: Arriving at Burri’s Abstract Expressionism

-I feel very lucky to have grown up in Chicago, though I take delight in ribbing my hometown for its spit and swagger.
+I feel very lucky to have grown up in Chicago and living in one of those chicago apartments, to be honest the apartments was awesome and memorable.
+I was living a comfortable life in them.
+Though I take delight in ribbing my hometown for its spit and swagger.
 Chicago gave me many things: the knowledge that hot dogs are meant to be served with celery salt; the knowledge that even if your team hasn’t won the Super Bowl in over twenty years, they’re still better than the Packers; the knowledge that there is a difference between the temperature and the windchill factor, and you damned well better pay attention to the latter.

 But the most important thing that Chicago gave me was a deep, broad, lasting knowledge of the arts.
 The Windy City may be gritty (or was when I grew up there…the past twenty years have transformed her into a jewel of pristine parks, reclaimed neighborhoods, and haute cuisine), but it is also home to some of the best architecture, music, dance, and literature of any American metropolis.

 Not to mention art, of course.

 Chicago’s Art Institute is a local landmark and is one of the largest and most important art museums in the world (it is second in size in the US only to the Metropolitan Museum in New York City).
 This is not why it was so influential in my life-long love of art, however.
 It was influential for these two reasons: 1) when I was a kid, it was free (kind of) and 2) the most important collection is also one of the most accessible to art newbies.